 The first district of Vienna has a lot to offer, especially in terms of history and architecture.
 On the Vienna Ringstrasse you can experience some of the most important sights, such as the City Hall, the Parliament or the State Opera – all within walking distance.
 For even more Viennese charm, get off the beaten path and stroll through the narrow, cobbled streets.

 Vienna is known for its coffee house tradition.
 If you don’t want to risk annoyed looks from the waiter, avoid ordering a regular “coffee”.
 There is no such thing here.
 Instead, choose one of the many varieties such as “Einspänner” or “Kleiner Brauner”, e.g. at the Café Hawelka, the Café Central or the Coffee Roasters Alt Wien.

 Put on comfortable shoes and pack a picnic blanket: more than half of Vienna’s metropolitan area is made up of beautiful green spaces.
 The park surrounding the Schönbrunn palace is easy to reach and provides a great view over Vienna after a steep walk up to the Gloriette.
 More ideas: A boat trip on the old Danube or a hike through the Vienna Woods.

-The Digital Reporting Convention will take place in cooperation with the Vienna University of Economics and Business Administration (scientific partner), the St. Pölten University of Applied Sciences (organisational partner) and AMANA (programme partner).
+The Digital Reporting Convention is organised by nexxar, the Vienna University of Economics and Business Administration (scientific partner) and the St. Pölten University of Applied Sciences (organisational partner).
+The event is supported by AMANA and MESSAGE.